caleje/Qisi/IdeaPad.md

 ** Take a tweet -- take each word and see if there's a cross-language pun in each word of the tweet
 * Type/implicit to make "english sentence" toPhenomes possible.
 Detects that english and then translates
 * Spoonerism = sentence where two consecutive words' first letters can be swapped and produce another interesting sentence.
+* Ability to add to a list of rules to ignore, e.g. ignore word2 = "ING", ignore matching suffix LY when word is LEIGH or LEE
+* Need to find an association dictionary to lookup word and get related words.
+Like word association cloud.
+* When doing searches by word, e.g. find ("NAZI")

 # Things I've learned
 * Regex